-The US Latino Digital Humanities (USLDH) program serves as a venue for scholarship focused on the US Latino written legacy that has been lost, absent, repressed or underrepresented.
-The USLDH program provides a physical space for the development, support and training in digital humanities projects using a vast collection of newspapers, photographs and digital materials; creates opportunities and facilities for digital publication of Latino-based projects and scholarship; promotes and fosters interdisciplinary scholarly work; provides a communal virtual space to share knowledge and projects related to Latino digital humanities; and establishes a Latino digital humanities hub.
+The US Latino Digital Humanities (USLDH) Center serves as a venue for scholarship focused on the US Latino written legacy that has been lost, absent, repressed or underrepresented.
+The USLDH Center provides a physical space for the development, support and training in digital humanities projects using a vast collection of newspapers, photographs and digital materials; creates opportunities and facilities for digital publication of Latino-based projects and scholarship; promotes and fosters interdisciplinary scholarly work; provides a communal virtual space to share knowledge and projects related to Latino digital humanities; and establishes a Latino digital humanities hub.

 At the core of USLDH, we endeavor to incorporate these principles in all facets of our work.

 The organizing principles of USLDH emerge from the first Recovering the US Hispanic Literary Heritage (Recovery) Conference at the National Humanities Center in Research Triangle Park on November 17-18, 1990 to research, preserve and make accessible the written culture produced by Latinos in the United States, from the sixteenth century explorations and settlements to the 1960s civil rights movements.
 Since its founding, Recovery has become somewhat of a sub-discipline for faculty, researchers and graduate students in Spanish, English, History and Ethnic Studies departments and programs throughout the United States.
 At many academic institutions, the program has been integrated in one form or another into the curriculum and into the research deemed as a legitimate area of research, to be respected for faculty evaluation and advancement.
 The program has become the focal point for scholars around the country and abroad interested in reconstituting the cultural and documentary history of Latinos, and for librarians and archivists eager to expand their collections to include the written legacy of Latinos, who now make up the largest minority group in the country.